braze-inc/braze-docs/_docs/_api/endpoints/cdi/post_job_sync.md

 article_title: "POST: Trigger Sync"
 search_tag: Endpoint
 page_order: 2
 layout: api_page
 page_type: reference
-description: "This article outlines details about the Trigger Sync Braze endpoint."
+description: "This article outlines details about the Trigger sync Braze endpoint."

 ---
 {% api %}
-# Trigger sync
+# Trigger a sync
 {% apimethod post %}
 /cdi/integrations/{integration_id}/sync
 {% endapimethod %}

-> Use this endpoint to trigger a sync job for a given integration
+> Use this endpoint to trigger a sync for a given integration.

 {% alert note %}
 To use this endpoint, you'll need to generate an API key with the `cdi.integration_sync` permission.